How will this work?

-Similar to all other respiratory diseases, COVID-19 creates a unique respiratory signature in the throat and lungs that is distinct from other respiratory infections that produce a wet cough.
-Consequently, it has been suggested that cough sounds can be analyzed to detect COVID-19.
+Similar to all other respiratory diseases, COVID-19 creates a unique respiratory signature in the throat and lungs that is distinct from other respiratory infections which produce a charataristic wet cough.
+Consequently, previous research suggests that cough sounds can be analyzed to detect COVID-19.
 Globally, this idea is being actively researched by several prestigious institutions, including CMU, MIT, and Cambridge.
-For example, a crowdsource research done by University of Cambridge showed that a simple binary machine learning classifier is able to classify COVID-19 positive patients through breathing and coughing sounds with high accuracy (AUC = 0.7).
+For example, a crowdsource research done by University of Cambridge showed that a simple binary machine learning classifier can classify COVID-19 positive patients through breathing and coughing sounds with high accuracy (AUC = 0.7).
 Similarly, researchers at CMU identified 18 voice features that distinguish positive COVID-19 patients and trained a model to diagnose COVID-19 with a 89.1% accuracy

 Below are a few examples of research projects that give us confidence in the scope of developing an AI algorithm to be used for COVID-19 detection:

-A crowdsource research done by University of Cambridge that used cough samples and breathing to understand how discernible COVID-19 sounds are from those in asthma or healthy controls.
+A crowdsourced research study conduted by University of Cambridge.
+They used cough samples and breathing to understand how discernible COVID-19 sounds are from those in asthma or healthy controls.
 Their results show that even a simple binary machine learning classifier is able to classify correctly healthy and COVID-19 sounds.
 Our models achieve an AUC above 70% across all tasks.
 This work inspires further investigation of how automatically analyzed respiratory patterns could be used as pre-screening signals to aid COVID-19 diagnosis .

 COVID Voice Detector